WhatMelonGua/CirMatCoder/README.md

       return a list fill with the elements in the vector of CirMap

   .AngleSet(angle,set: list)       !-express angle like pi/6,not 60°
-      ----Discover elements in line of the vector(the same compute form of AngleGet) with set list input no return,change the CirMap.cir
+      ----Cover elements in line of the vector(the same compute form of AngleGet) with set list input no return,change the CirMap.cir

   .Line()